kerl/kerl/README.md

 If `KERL_DEBUG` is set to a value, then kerl will emit copious debug logging, including a best effort attempt at line numbers.
-(The line numbers may or may not be accurate if kerl is run under the `dash` shell` as is commonly found in Alpine Linux/Docker images.)
+(The line numbers may or may not be accurate if kerl is run under the `dash` shell, as is commonly found in Alpine Linux/Docker images.)

 ## Tuning